 I began by determining the exact purpose and location of the sideboard.
 For me, it was destined for the dining room to store dinnerware and table linens.

 Measurements played a crucial role.
-We measured the available space carefully in terms of width, depth, and height of the cabinet so that the final piece would fit perfectly and not overpower the room.
+We measured the available space carefully in terms of the width, depth, and height of the cabinet so that the final piece would fit perfectly and not overpower the room.

 I sketched a rough layout and decided where to place the shelves and what type of finish was needed.
 Budgeting was another critical step.